seth-way/self-care-center/README.md

 ## Learning Goals

-- Gain experience building an application that utilizes HTML, CSS and JavaScript.
+- Gain experience building an application that utilizes HTML, CSS & JavaScript.
-- Write HTML and CSS to match a provided comp.
+- Write HTML & CSS to match a provided comp.
-- Understand how to listen to and respond to user events.
+- Understand how to listen to & respond to user events.
 - Individualize my programming skill set.
+- Work with new concepts such as SVG animations, @media breakpoints, & async functions.
 - Project requirements can be found [here](https://frontend.turing.edu/projects/module-1/self-care-center.html).

 ## Wins + Challenges

 - I used this project to challenge myself to learn new CSS techniques.
-I was able to learn how animate SVGs and apply smooth backround transitions.
-I also learned techniques to avoid that might slow down the responsiveness of a site and lead to a lesser user experience.
+I was able to learn how animate SVGs & apply smooth background transitions.
+I also learned techniques to avoid that might slow down the responsiveness of a site & lead to a lesser user experience.
+- I worked with @media breakpoints for the first time.
+I was able to successfully make changes for an optimized mobile experience.
+- I work with async functions, promises, & the setTimeout function to allow time in a synchronous function for CSS transitions.
+Normally, slowing down an action in such a way may be a negative, but for this usecase, it allowed me to show off my SVG animations.
+It also fit well with the over all 'calming' theme of the app.
 - I was able to complete the project ahead of schedule.